Skip to main content

 • copper oxychloride plus copper hydroxide (Badge SC): 0.5 to 2.5 lb/A; PHI 0d, REI 48h, Group M01.
 Crop injury may occur from application at higher rates and shorter intervals.
 Tank mixes with foliar applied fertilizers during periods of excessive heat can result in crop injury.
 REI is 24hr for greenhouse use.
 See label.

 • cyazofamid (Ranman 400SC): 2.1 to 2.75 fl oz/A; PHI 0d, REI 12h, Group 21.
 Tank mix with an organosilicone surfactant or non-ionic surfactant.
-Alternate sprays of Ranman with a fungicide with a different mode of action.
+Alternate sprays of Ranman with a fungicide from a different FRAC Group.

 • dimethomorph (Forum): 6.0 fl oz/A; PHI 0d, REI 12h, Group 40.
-Apply only in combination with a labeled rate of another non-group 40 fungicide.
-Do not make more than two sequential applications of Forum before alternating to a fungicide with a different mode of action.
+Apply only in combination with a labeled rate of another non-Group 40 fungicide.
+Do not make more than 2 sequential applications of Forum before alternating to a fungicide from a different FRAC Group.

 • famoxadone plus cymoxanil (Tanos ): 8.0 oz/A; PHI 3d, REI 12h, Groups 11 & 27.Tank mix with an appropriate contact fungicide.